BrenoFariasdaSilva/Regular-Expressions/README.md

 This regex validates passwords with the following criteria:

-- Minimum 8 characters
+- Minimum 8 characters.
-- At least one uppercase letter
+- At least one uppercase letter.
-- One lowercase letter
+- One lowercase letter.
-- One number
+- One number.
-- One special character
+- One special character.

   ```regex
   ^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[@$!%*?&])[A-Za-z\d@$!%*?&]{8,}$